-“After the incarnation of the Word, exactly the same method of revelation and glorification that took place with the Prophets is repeated with the Apostles.
-The difference now is that the Word reveals Himself in the natural and uncreated glory of His nature, which is shared with the Father and the Holy Spirit, by means of His own humanity.
-This humanity did not advance towards the continuous vision of divine glory, but was glorified through its union -not by grace but by nature – with the Word from the beginning of its existence in the womb of the Theotokos.
+“After the incarnation of the Logos, exactly the same method of revelation and glorification that took place with the Prophets is repeated with the Apostles.
+The difference now is that the Logos reveals Himself in the natural and uncreated glory of His nature, which is shared with the Father and the Holy Spirit, by means of His own humanity.
+This humanity did not advance towards the continuous vision of divine glory, but was glorified through its union -not by grace but by nature – with the Logos from the beginning of its existence in the womb of the Theotokos.

 Christ did not progress as a human being towards glorification, but was conceived as a glorified man, not by virtue of the union that the saints experience with the divine nature, but by virtue of the one unique natural or hypostatic union with the divine nature and energy.

 Thus Christ, as man, participates by nature in the divine glory and is the natural source of this glory.
-The glorification of the Prophets, Apostles and saints is a union by grace with the natural glory and energy of the divine nature, but the glorification of the human nature of the Word is its hypostatic union with God the Word and the resultant union with the divine nature.
+The glorification of the Prophets, Apostles and saints is a union by grace with the natural glory and energy of the divine nature, but the glorification of the human nature of the Logos is its hypostatic union with God the Logos and the resultant union with the divine nature.
 All glorified creatures see the divine glory and share in it.
-Only Christ, because He is the Word by nature, sees and participates by nature in the divine essence.”
+Only Christ, because He is the Logos by nature, sees and participates by nature in the divine essence.”